KittyGiraudel/site/_posts/2013-10-21-how-i-made-a-sass-debug-function.md

   - function
 ---

+{% info %}
-> The code explained in this article has been slightly revisited in [the pen](https://codepen.io/HugoGiraudel/pen/unyBH) afterwards.
+The code explained in this article has been slightly revisited in [the pen](https://codepen.io/HugoGiraudel/pen/unyBH) afterwards.
 For the ultimate version of the code, check the pen.
+{% endinfo %}

 You know how much I love playing with Sass lists.
 I think they are the most powerful and useful feature in Sass.
 It’s a shame there is so few functions to deal with them.
 This is why I made [SassyLists](https://github.com/Team-Sass/Sass-list-functions).